tim-1235/portfolio2/README.md

 # portfolio2
-this is photos for my website
+this is for my website